-Section 5.2 Effect of Filing a Request for Investigation
+The Board shall make a request for Investigation form available online and at its office for this purpose.
+In its discretion, the Staff may provide assistance in its offices to persons desiring to file a request for Investigation.
 The filing of a request for Investigation or the failure to file a request for Investigation with the Board does not bar any person from seeking any other remedy that may be provided by law.